What’s an iframe?

 - You will still get analytics data.
 The browser runs your page just like normal which includes analytics data.

-Aggregage displays most blog articles with a small header at the top and then the full contents of the article inside an iframe below.
+Sites in the Aggregage network display most blog articles with a small header at the top and then the full contents of the article inside an iframe below.
 See below for an example.

 Your article will only show up inside of an iframe when a user is viewing it as a result of visiting our site or newsletter.
 In other words, this is traffic to your article that would not have happened had we not placed your content in front of our reader.